Updated Nov. 11, 2025

-When I first started quilting nearly 20 years ago, the method for making half-square triangles was pretty straightforward and limiting.
-Cut your squares 7/8-inch larger than the finished block, stack them together, sew a 1/4-inch seam on both sides of a center line, cut them apart, and press.
-You were supposed to have the right sized blocks following these steps.
+When I first started quilting 25 years ago, the method for making half-square triangles was simple but limited.
+Cut your squares 7/8 inch larger than the finished block, stack them together, sew a 1/4-inch seam on both sides of a center line, cut them apart, and press.
+You should have the right-sized blocks following these steps.

 Except I never did.
 Ever.
 It was so frustrating.

-And while a number of novel ways to create half-square triangles have come along and the rulers - oh, the rulers! - make creating them clever, my favorite way to make half-square triangles is to make them bigger than I need to and them trim them down after they’re sewn.
+And while several new methods for creating half-square triangles have emerged and the rulers—oh, the rulers!—make the process clever, my favorite way to make half-square triangles is to make them larger than I need and then trim them down after sewing.

-It’s tedious work, but I’ve really found that doing it this way has increased my accuracy so that my points are actually pointy!
+It’s tedious work, but I’ve really found that doing it this way has improved my accuracy so my points are actually sharp!
 And who doesn’t love that?!

-It took me a while to really perfect my trimming technique, so I thought I would share it with you to save you some time and frustration.
+It took me some time to perfect my trimming technique, so I wanted to share it with you to help save you time and frustration.

 Make the Blocks Bigger

-No, bigger!
-I add 1.25 inches to the finished size I want: so if you want your HSTs to finish at 2 inches, cut your squares 3.25 inches.
-I find this gives me plenty of room for mistakes or ruler wiggles while I'm cutting.
-Once I have my squares cut, I draw a line from corner to corner.
+I add 1 inch to the finished size I want: so if you want your HSTs to finish at 2 inches, cut your squares 3 inches.
+This gives me plenty of room for mistakes or ruler wiggles while I'm cutting.
+Once I have my squares cut, I draw a line from one corner to the other.
 You'll sew a quarter-inch on each side of this line, but first...
-I know I say to never use your ruler marks on your cutting mats because they're notorious for being inaccurate.
-But I find they really help when drawing my lines.
+I know I say never to use your ruler marks on your cutting mats because they're notorious for being inaccurate.
+However, I find they really help when drawing my lines.
 I line up each corner along one line, set my ruler on top just to the side of that line, and draw with my fabric-safe pen or pencil.

 Trimming in Two Parts

-After you've sewn along the line you drew in the step above, cut the squares apart along that line, and pressed open your half-square triangles, you're ready to begin trimming.
-To keep your diagonal line perfect, you'll need to trim in two parts.
+After sewing along the line you drew in the step above, cut the squares apart along that line and press open your half-square triangles.
+Once pressed, you're ready to start trimming.
+To keep your diagonal line perfectly straight, you will need to trim in two stages.

 Part One

-Line up the 45-degree angle line on your ruler to the diagonal line in your square.
-I like to get as close to the edges as possible on this first trim.
-That way I can try again if the ruler wiggles; I'll still have plenty of room to try again.
-Once you're all lined up trim along the side and top, basically cutting off any fabric sticking out from under the ruler.
+Align the 45-degree line on your ruler with the diagonal line on your square.
+I like to cut as close to the edges as possible on this first trim so I can try again if the ruler shifts; I'll still have plenty of room for a second attempt.
+Once everything is aligned, trim along the side and top, basically cutting off any fabric that extends beyond the ruler.

 Part Two

 Turn the block over.
-Now you'll line up the block with the 45-degree line on your ruler and the 2.5-inch marks for your finished square.
-Once you have everything lined up, trim off the fabric from the top and side again.
-There's not a lot of room for error on the second trim, so be sure everything is right before you cut.
+Now align the block with the 45-degree line on your ruler and the 2.5-inch marks for your finished square.
+Once everything is lined up, trim the fabric from the top and side again.
+There's not much room for error on the second trim, so make sure everything is correct before you cut.

 And There You Have It

 You should now have a perfectly trimmed half-square triangle.
-This method can be a little tedious, but it's still one of my favorite ways to trim perfect half-square triangles!
-What's your method?
+This method can be a bit tedious, but it's still one of my favorite ways to trim perfect half-square triangles!